jaimerd43/Term-deposit-subscription-SMOTE/README.md

     ├── README.md          <- Project information.
     ├── data
     │   └── term.xlsx      <- Data of all the insurance company customers.
-    ├── Notebooks          <- Notebook of the complete project ├── rcode              <- Code used using rstudio.
+    ├── Notebooks          <- Notebook of the full project.
+    ├── rcode              <- Code used in rstudio.
     │
     └── report             <- Detailed report with recomendations to the bank.
 Following CRISP-DM methodolody.